Mark 1

 Greek and English interleaved, with the English in dimmer italic below each Greek line.

-Each line in this edition represents one thought, one breath, one image.
+Each line in this edition represents one ATU — one thought, one breath, one image.
 The original texts of the New Testament were composed for oral delivery, not silent reading.

 Modern formatting — verse numbers, paragraph breaks, editorial punctuation — was added centuries after composition and can obscure the original structure.
 This edition recovers the compositional flow using Greek grammatical analysis, placing natural break points where the grammar itself dictates: at subordinate clauses, discourse markers, participial phrases, and parallel structures.